necuacuam/esp32s3-motion-camera/README.md

 ## Sketch

 The Arduino sketch is provided in `main.ino`.
 It uses the `esp_camera` driver to capture JPEG images, `SD_MMC` to write to the SD card, `WiFi` to connect to your access point and `time.h` to obtain timestamps via NTP.
-In `setup()` it mounts the SD card, reads Wi‑Fi credentials from `/credentials.txt`, connects to Wi‑Fi, configures the time, sets up the radar pin as an input and initializes the camera.
-In `loop()` it polls the radar pin; when it goes HIGH and at least 10 seconds have passed since the last shot, it captures an image, generates a timestamped filename, writes it to the SD card and waits 10 seconds before checking again.
+In `setup()` it mounts the SD card, reads Wi‑Fi credentials from `/credentials.txt`, connects to Wi‑Fi, configures the time, sets up the radar pin as an input, initializes the camera and then starts a simple MJPEG HTTP server so you can view the camera at `http://<device_ip>/`.
+After 10 minutes the server is stopped and `loop()` polls the radar pin; when it goes HIGH and at least 10 seconds have passed since the last shot, it captures an image, generates a timestamped filename, writes it to the SD card and waits 10 seconds before checking again.

 You can adjust the following in `main.ino`:

 - **`RADAR_PIN`** if your radar sensor is connected to a different GPIO.
 - **`RADAR_DETECTED`** if your sensor uses the opposite logic level.
 - Camera resolution and JPEG quality via the `config.frame_size` and `config.jpeg_quality` fields.
+- The length of the live streaming window by changing the 600000 ms (10 minutes) timeout.

 ## Building and uploading

 1. Install the **ESP32** board package in the Arduino IDE.
 2. Select **ESP32S3 Dev Module** (or your specific board) under **Tools > Board**.
-3. Install the required libraries: `esp_camera`, `WiFi`, `SD_MMC` and `FS` (these come with the ESP32 core).
+3. Install the required libraries: `esp_camera`, `WiFi`, `SD_MMC`, `FS` and `ESP HTTP Server` (the latter is part of the ESP32 core).
 4. Open `main.ino`, verify the pin assignments, Wi‑Fi credentials file name and NTP server, and upload the sketch.
-5. Insert the prepared micro‑SD card and power the board.
-Open the serial monitor to observe status messages.
+5. After reset the serial monitor will print the device’s IP address.
+Within the first 10 minutes you can open a browser to `http://<device_ip>/` to view the live camera stream.
+6. After 10 minutes the stream stops and the board enters motion capture mode.

 ## Notes